3 minute read

 There is an overlap in the data that users require to do their jobs.
 When every person that uses the same data set stores the information in their data silos, storage space is wasted.

-Siloed environments require more human resources and technology (i.e., data analysts, data stewards, and specialised tools) compared to a data lake with proper organisation or a centrally managed enterprise data warehouse.
+Siloed environments require more human resources and technology (i.e., data analysts, data stewards, and specialized tools) compared to a data lake with a proper organization or a centrally managed enterprise data warehouse.

 6. Suboptimal customer experiences